TomFrost/Semlocks/README.md

 - **[semaphore]** *string|array:* A semaphore or array of semaphores to be released.
 If omitted, all semaphores owned by this handle will be released.

+#### setDefaultMaxLocks(max)
+Sets the maximum number of times that semaphores without an explicitly defined max (see `setMaxLocks` below) can be simultaneously locked.
+By default, all semaphores are exclusive (max of 1).
+Note that 0 can be used to prevent any locks without explicit maximums from being granted.
+- **max** *number|null:* The number of simultaneous locks to allow on all semaphores by default.
+If null, the max will revert to 1.

 #### setMaxLocks(semaphore, max)
 Sets the maximum number of times the specified semaphore can be simultaneously locked.
 By default, all semaphores are exclusive (max of 1).
 Note that 0 can